Case Study · Food Discovery · iOS

 The problem

-Everyone saves food reels and screenshots but nobody can find them when they actually want to eat.
-Through smart AI development, ReelEats turns that saved content into organized, searchable food spots with real addresses, ratings and directions.
+Everyone saves food reels and screenshots, and then nobody can find them at the one moment they actually want to eat.
+The content is sitting there, buried in a camera roll or a saved folder, completely useless when it matters.
+ReelEats turns that saved content into organised, searchable food spots with real addresses, ratings and directions, so the place you liked is one tap away when hunger strikes.

 Inside the app